-Omega Bioservices can guide you all the way from project inception to high quality results.
+Omega Bioservices can guide you all the way through the exome sequencing service, from project inception to high quality results.
 Our expert personnel and state-of-the-art equipment allow for high quality data and fast turn-around times.
 Sequencing is performed on an Illumina HiSeq 2500 utilizing V4 chemistry or the MiSeq with V3 chemistry.
 These chemistries allow you to receive the maximum value for your samples.
 Results delivered via secure cloud drive or external hard drives are available.

 - Fast turn-around time

 - Highly experienced personnel

 - Data quality analysis report provided

 - Quality of data

 At Omega Bioservices, we understand that the quality of the DNA going into next generation sequencing is directly related to the quality of the sequence data coming out.
 That is why quality metrics are captured at vital points during our process:

 - Post extraction: DNA is analyzed to ensure it is of sufficient fragment size and quantity for optimal library preparation chemistries.